Skip to content

 Use Skeleton when loading the table for the first time.

-When loading content in one or more cells, show the Spin of XS size.
+When loading content in one or several cells, show a Spin of the XS size.

 TIP

-A cell in a table may be blocked by a limit or by the need to take some action to unlock the data.
+A cell may be locked due to a limit or the need to take action to unlock the data.

-• Use the Lock icon with M size and --icon-secondary-neutral token for color.
+• Use the Lock icon with M size and the --icon-secondary-neutral token for color.

-• On the hover, always show a tooltip with a message why the cell is blocked and, if possible, how to get rid of this state.
+• Always show a tooltip on hover explaining why the cell is blocked and, if possible, how to resolve it.

 TIP